Brennall/HFH-SRD/Chapter07.md

 Vassals	    Varies

-### As noted under Securing the Domain (above), land revenue derives from labor on the domain’s lands.
+### As noted under Securing the Domain (above), land revenue derives from labor on the domain's lands.
 It includes wheat, barley, and other grains; cheese, milk, meat, bee honey, and other animal products; and clay, stone, coal, and metals.
 The average domain produces 6gp of land revenue per peasant, but not all land is equally valuable.
-The domain’s land revenue will have been determined with a roll of 3d3 when the domain was first secured – this value is the monthly land revenue per peasant family.
+The domain's land revenue will have been determined with a roll of 3d3 when the domain was first secured - this value is the monthly land revenue per peasant family.

 EXAMPLE: Marcus has secured a domain in the wilderness across the Mirmen River.
 He rolls 3d3 to determine what his land revenue will be.
 He rolled a 3, 2, 3, for a total of 8.
 Each peasant family that settles there will generate 8gp of land revenue per month.
 The Judge determines the land is so valuable because of an abundance of timber and fur.

 Services revenue derives from the services of skilled tradesmen, such as baking, carpentry, lumbering, milling, and smithing.
 Most of these services are provided by freemen who offer a portion of their labor to the adventurer in exchange for the right to practice their trade on his domain.
 Monthly service revenue is 4gp per family.

 Tax revenue is coin paid directly to the adventurer by his peasants.
 As ruler of the domain, the adventurer has the right to collect fees upon marriage, inheritance, birth and death, harvest, and other occasions; to levy fines and fees for administering justice; to charge tolls for the roads; to charge a duty on merchants in his markets; and to levy a rent and tax on those working the land.
-The sum of these constitutes the domain’s monthly tax revenue of 2gp per family.
-Tax revenue can be increased above this amount, but doing so damages the peasant’s loyalty.
-Lower taxes, on the other hand, can improve the domain’s morale.
+The sum of these constitutes the domain's monthly tax revenue of 2gp per family.
+Tax revenue can be increased above this amount, but doing so damages the peasant's loyalty.
+Lower taxes, on the other hand, can improve the domain's morale.

 Vassal revenue is income received from vassal domains controlled by the adventurer but managed on his behalf by henchmen.
 Vassal revenue is generally 20% of the monthly income of the vassal domain.
 See Realms and Vassals, below.